 Menu

-Asbestos is a group of six minerals that occurs naturally in rock and soil deposits deep underground.
-It’s discovered primarily in mines or areas where significant amounts of rock and soil are being disturbed, such as construction sites.
-Besides in the environment, asbestos is commonly found in many industrial capacities from before it was a known cancer-causing substance.
-Some places asbestos can be found include:
+Asbestos, a group of six naturally occurring minerals, is typically found in mines and areas where rock and soil are disturbed, such as construction sites.
+In addition to its presence in the environment, asbestos was widely used in various industries prior to its recognition as a cancer-causing substance.
+Some common locations where asbestos can be found include:

 • Air duct coating